s223928/Group-13/RenametoA2/README.md

 #### **What we need to learn:**

 - How to read IfcSpace and property sets with ifcOpenShell
-- How to match ARCH (using name or geometric position)
+- How to extract and collect relevant data to input in the formulas for calculations.
 - How to load external data and apply them to calculations

 ### A2g) Software licence

-We will use the **MIT License** for our project

-#### **Why we choose MIT License:**
-- MIT is simple
-- Allows others to use, modify and distribute our code
-- Encourages collaboration
-- Follows the OpenBIM concept
+We have chosen to release our project under the **MIT License**.
+This licence is simple and widely used, allowing others to freely use, modify, and distribute our code with minimal restrictions.
+By doing so, we encourage collaboration and reuse, enabling other students, researchers, and professionals to build upon our work.